openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 4. ``(Optional)`` Additionally, we can tune training parameters such as batch size, learning rate, patience epochs or warm-up iteration.
 More about template-specific parameters is in quick start [#TODO link].

-It can be done by manual updating parameters in ``template.yaml`` file or via comand line.
+It can be done by manually updating parameters in ``template.yaml`` file or via command line.

-For example, to decrease batsch size to 4, fix the number of epochs to 100 and disable early stopping, extend the comand line above with the following line.
+For example, to decrease batsch size to 4, fix the number of epochs to 100 and disable early stopping, extend the command line above with the following line.

 .. code-block::

                             params --learning_parameters.batch_size 4 --learning_parameters.num_iters 100 --learning_parameters.enable_early_stopping false

-5. The training results with ``weights.pth`` and ``label_schema.json`` files, located in ``outputs`` folder, while training logs can be found in the ``outputs/logs`` dir.
+5. The training results are ``weights.pth`` and ``label_schema.json`` files located in ``outputs`` folder, training logs can be found in the ``outputs/logs`` dir.

 .. code-block::